cisagov/ScubaGear/baselines/teams.md

 Unmanaged users SHALL NOT be enabled to initiate contact with internal users.

 <!--Policy: MS.TEAMS.2.2v1; Criticality: SHALL -->
-- _Rationale:_ Allowing access to unmanaged users can open the threat of email and contact address scavenging.
-This policy provides protection against this threat.
+- _Rationale:_ Allowing contact from unmanaged users can expose users to email and contact address harvesting.
+This policy provides protection against this type of harvesting.
 - _Last modified:_ July 2023

 #### MS.TEAMS.2.3v1